Charters Reports Reviews Shop Text Us (305) 209-5594

 • Seas around 1 foot

-• Slight chance of showers — first real rain chance since today, as boundary layer moisture increases and southeasterly breezes strengthen to gentle to moderate
+• Slight chance of showers, the first real rain chance since today, as boundary layer moisture increases and the southeast breeze strengthens to gentle to moderate

 Today is the lane change.
-The chaotic wind field this morning is the last gasp of a dying trough — nothing more.
-The reef is flat, the offshore is manageable, and the Gulf Stream is sitting exactly where it should be: 6 miles off Molasses, 10 miles off Alligator, 9 off Looe Key.
+This morning’s messy wind field is the last gasp of a dying trough, nothing more.
+The reef is flat, the offshore is manageable, and the Gulf Stream is sitting right where it should be: 6 miles off Molasses, 10 miles off Alligator, 9 off Looe Key.

-But the real headline here is Wednesday through Friday.
+The real headline, though, is Wednesday through Friday.
 East-southeast 5-10 knots, seas around 1 foot, clean water building by the day.
 That’s the stretch to plan around.

 Fresh NOAA source: National Weather Service Key West coastal waters forecast, issued 10:22 AM EDT Tuesday, May 5, 2026.

-NOAA’s midday update confirms what the trend was pointing at this morning — the trough is dying, the showers are gone, and the afternoon shapes up better than the morning.
+The midday update backs up what the trend was pointing at this morning.
+The trough is dying, the showers are gone, and the afternoon shapes up better than the morning.

 • Wind: Morning guidance had “variable near 5 knots” with the trough still in play.
-The midday read still shows variable, but now trending west-to-northwest on the reef and northwest-to-north offshore — more organized, less chaotic
+Midday still shows variable, but now trending west-to-northwest on the reef and northwest-to-north offshore, more organized than it was

 • Offshore Straits: Morning said 2 to 3 feet subsiding to 1 to 2 feet tonight.
-Midday says 2 to 3 feet subsiding to 1 to 2 feet this afternoon — the subsidence is happening faster than originally forecast.
-Wave detail now reads northeast-east 2 ft at 7 seconds + northwest-north 1 ft at 5 seconds; the northwest component confirms the afternoon shift
+Midday says 2 to 3 feet subsiding to 1 to 2 feet this afternoon, so the subsidence is happening faster than originally forecast.
+Wave detail now reads northeast-east 2 ft at 7 seconds plus northwest-north 1 ft at 5 seconds, and the northwest component confirms the afternoon shift

 • Showers: Morning mentioned “a slight chance of showers today.”
-Midday says “the last of the morning showers have been tapering off” — the rain is already done
+Midday says “the last of the morning showers have been tapering off,” so the rain is already done

 • Pattern: No change to the Wednesday ridge build.
-Still the same east-southeast 5-10 knot lock-in.
-Deep layered flow dominates midweek, dry until Saturday
+Still the same east-southeast 5-10 knot lock-in, with deep layered flow over midweek and dry weather until Saturday

 What it means for the afternoon

-The midday update is positive.
+The midday update is good news.
 The offshore subsidence arriving this afternoon instead of tonight means cleaner water sooner on the Straits side.
-The wind is finding its direction.
-The showers burned off fast.
-The reef was always the play, and it hasn’t changed — still around 1 foot, still smooth.
+The wind is finding its direction, and the showers burned off fast.
+The reef was always the play, and it hasn’t changed.
+Still around 1 foot, still smooth.

-1. The afternoon reef bite is a go — morning was always about the cleanup, and it’s cleaner faster than expected
+1. The afternoon reef bite is a go.
+Morning was always about the cleanup, and it cleaned up faster than expected

 2. The 12:50 PM high tide incoming is still your golden window for yellowtails and muttons

-3. Offshore is more doable this afternoon than the morning forecast suggested — 1-2 feet settling is ahead of schedule
+3. Offshore is more doable this afternoon than the morning forecast suggested.
+The 1-2 foot settling is ahead of schedule

-4. Wednesday remains the prize — but Tuesday afternoon is better than the morning outlook made it sound
+4. Wednesday is still the prize, but Tuesday afternoon is better than the morning outlook made it sound

-NOAA 10:22 AM EDT midday update confirms: showers done, offshore settling faster than forecast, ridge building on schedule.
+NOAA 10:22 AM EDT midday update: showers done, offshore settling faster than forecast, ridge building on schedule.
 Go fish.

 Reports based on NOAA Marine Forecast FZUS52 KKEY issued 4:28 AM EDT and updated 10:22 AM EDT Tuesday, May 5, 2026, tide predictions for Islamorada (Upper Matecumbe Key, Florida Bay), and water temperature observations from Virginia Key (8723214).
 Gulf Stream position courtesy NASA SPoRT and RTOFS via NWS Key West (April 28 analysis).
 Always check the latest conditions before leaving the dock.